juliofornode/react-redux-task-tracker-app/README.md

  * input onChange: update this.state.currentTask with eventObject.target.value
  * form onSubmit: call preventDefault(), call updateTask(currentTask), empty this.state.currentTask
  * updateTask action: map through the state to find the item, then update the color field
 * Create new task
+ * component: form
+ * action: createTask
+ * reducer: add the new task object to state array

+* Delete a task